MikeRogers0/MikeRogersIO/src/_posts/2020-11-11-how-to-be-serverless-on-heroku.md

 description: Did you know you can do serverless on Heroku?
 Here is how I managed it.
 ---

-_TL;DR: I moved one of my sporadically run ActiveJob's into a rake task that's run in a one-off Dyno via the Platform API._
+_TL;DR: I moved one of my sporadically run ActiveJob's in to a rake task that's run in a one-off Dyno via the Platform API._

 On my [Typo CI](https://typoci.com/) project I analyse commits & PRs looking for spelling mistakes.
-The amount of commits in a given hour is quite irregular, on Monday mornings it can quite a lot, while on a weekend it can end up just being a handful.
+The amount of commits in a given hour is quite irregular, on Monday mornings it can be quite a lot, while on a weekend it can end up just being a handful.

 When I first started, I was processing all my Sidekiq jobs on a single worker instance.
 As the product grew, I experimented with moving the ActiveJob which processed the commits onto it's own dedicated worker instance.
 The end result was I had a web instance, a worker instance for processing small jobs & two instances for analysing commits.